Selling a Home at Auction: Pros, Cons, and How to Get Started

 • What licenses do you hold and/or what training have you completed?

 • What is your standing with the Better Business Bureau?
-(You can always check this yourself as well, but it’s a good idea to see if the auctioneer is forthright about any past issues.)
+(You can always check this yourself, but it’s a good idea to see if the auctioneer is forthright about any past issues.)

 • Can you provide references for past sellers you’ve worked with?